theAgileFactory/bizdock-installation/cli/README.md

 By default the ```run.sh``` script run in interactive mode.

-Before running the installation it will displays all the parameters and request a validation from the end user.
+Before running the installation it will display the parameters for the installation and request a validation before proceeding.

 ### Options